 - I’m getting worried.
 Did I assign my last order to the proper sold-to?

 - A shipment came, but not everything is here, and the paperwork says some SKUs are on backorder.
 What’s the status with those line items today?

 Note: This data is only available in the customer portal through real-time SAP integration.
 Without that integration, you’ll have to rely on batch updates between the portal and SAP — which means the information can get outdated fast.
-This is why Corevist is architected with real-time SAP integration built in.
+This is why the Corevist Platform is architected with real-time SAP integration built in.